 Web based EHR software has the ability to accommodate your increased needs as they come up without adopting new software.
 On-premise EHR systems aren’t as scalable since you purchase a single version of the software.
 Switching to a new software to accommodate your needs is both time-consuming and costly, so it’s best to choose a single software that can grow with you.

 - Custom/Individual Health Plans

 - Custom Templates

 Traditional EHRs can be extremely costly to install, with fees adding up to tens of thousands of dollars.
 In contrast, web based solutions are often installed at no additional cost and do not require a licensing fee to be paid.
 Typically, organizations using a web based server pay a small monthly fee in comparison.

 While on-premise solutions allow for complete control over security and data management, updating these systems typically requires the purchase of new software and computer equipment every few years or so.
 Unlike a client-server setup, cloud-based EHRs don’t require you to have your own IT team dedicated just to maintenance.
 In addition to saving money on IT employees, cloud-based systems often provide automatic updates to your software.
 With that being said, these solutions are almost always easier to update than client-server setups.

 - Live Demos

 - Data Migration

 Opposed to on-premise solutions, web based EHRs data cannot be fully destroyed — at least not easily.
-While the security of many web-based solutions used to be average at best, there has been a drastic improvement ever since.
+While the security of many cloud-based solutions used to be average at best, there has since been a drastic improvement.
 Traditional systems always face the risk of data being stolen, destroyed, or locked up by hackers until a ransomware fee is paid.
-Web-based solutions, on the other hand, keep multiple backups stored in other locations, making it extremely difficult for a hacker to hit all at once.
-With that being said, there is still room for improvement, as there is still a slight risk when using the web.
+Cloud-based solutions, on the other hand, keep multiple backups stored in other locations, making it extremely difficult for a hacker to hit all at once.
+With that being said, there is still room for improvement, as there is still a slight risk when using the cloud.

 - HIPAA Compliant